Carlos Menem: Armed forces

 Argentina was still divided by the aftermath of the Dirty War (the dirty war ended in 1983, Menem's presidency began in 1989).
 Menem proposed an agenda of national reconciliation.
 First, he arranged the repatriation of the body of Juan Manuel de Rosas, a controversial 19th century governor, and proposed to reconcile his legacy with those of Bartolomé Mitre and Domingo Faustino Sarmiento, who also fought in the Argentine Civil Wars.
 Menem intended to use the reconciliation of these historical Argentine figures as a metaphor for the reconciliation of the Dirty War.
 However, although the repatriation and acceptance of Rosas was a success, the acceptance of the military regime was not.

 The military leaders of the National Reorganization Process, convicted in the 1985 Trial of the Juntas, received presidential pardons, despite popular opposition to them.
 This was an old request of the Carapintadas in previous years.
 However, Menem did not apply their proposed changes to the military.
 The colonel, Mohamed Alí Seineldín, who was also pardoned, started a new mutiny, killing two military men.
 Unlike the mutinies that took place during the presidency of Alfonsín, the military fully obeyed Menem's orders for a forceful repression.
 Seineldín was utterly defeated, and sentenced to life imprisonment.
 This was the last military mutiny in Argentina.

 The president effected drastic cuts to the military budget, and privatized military factories.
 Menem appointed Lt.
 Gen. Martín Balza, who had performed well during the repression of Seineldín's mutiny, as the Army's General Chief of Staff (head of the military hierarchy).
-The death of a conscript soldier in 1994, victim of abuses by his superiors, led to the abolition of conscription in the country.
+Menem abolished conscription in the country in August 1994 following the murder of Omar Carrasco, a conscript tortured and beaten to death by superiors in Neuquén.
 The following year, Balza voiced the first institutional self-criticism of the armed forces during the Dirty War, saying that obedience did not justify the actions committed in those years.